Get twitching at Adelaide’s International Bird Sanctuary – Winaityinaityi Pangkara. Here’s 5 top birdwatching spots for you to try.

 With an incredible diversity of shorebirds, you are sure to see a ruddy turnstone, grey plover, red-necked stint, sharp-tailed sandpiper, curlew sandpiper, bar-tailed godwit, red knot, great knot and maybe even the critically endangered migratory eastern curlew.

-Hot tip: The early bird catches the worm.
-Shorebirds are best seen just after high tide in the morning.
+Hot tip: shorebirds are best seen just after high tide in the morning.

 Main image: Red knot shorebirds (image courtesy of Chris Purnell)